Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

 Consider the piecewise likelihood

 which is continuous at the transition, as illustrated in panel~(a) of \cref{fig:piecewise}.
 We consider two different normal priors with common standard deviation of $0.25$ centred at $\pm 1$, as shown in panel~(c).
 For the purpose of this example, we may choose one summary from the candidate set comprising the sample mean $\bar y$ and the natural logarithm of the sample variance $\log\var y$, \ie{} we restrict the space of compression functions $\mathcal T$\footnote{We restrict $\mathcal{T}$ to simplify the example.
 Together, the two summaries are sufficient.
 A continuous mixture of the ``left'' and ``right'' part of the likelihood with logistic mixture weight would yield similar results but does not have sufficient statistics.}.
 Intuitively, the latter is informative for the ``left'' region of the parameter space and the former for the ``right''.
 This intuition is confirmed by simulation: We consider $m=10^5$ independent samples from each prior and draw $n=100$ observations from the likelihood in \cref{eq:piecewise-likelihood}.
 The relationship between the parameter $\theta$ and sample mean as well as log sample variance are shown in panels~(b) and~(d), respectively.
-For quantitative comparison, we also estimate the mutual information for all pairs of priors and summaries using a nearest-neighbour entropy estimator \citep{Singh2003} by noting that
+For quantitative comparison, we also estimate the MI for all pairs of priors and summaries using a nearest-neighbor entropy estimator \citep{Singh2003}.
 On the one hand, the log sample variance ($\hat I=0.70$) is the optimal summary for the left prior because the sample mean provides little information ($\hat I=0.02$).
 On the other hand, the sample mean is highly informative for the right prior ($\hat I=0.98$) whereas the log sample variance is not informative ($\hat I=0.00$).
 As Bayesians, we cannot escape the prior, and the optimal summaries depend on it.